I have lupus. Through trial and error, as well as online research, I have found a few things that work for me in terms of treatment.

 Knowing How to Take Care of Your Skin When You Have Lupus Can Make a Big Difference

 Learning how to take care of your skin when you have lupus can be challenging.
-Because lupus is a serious disease and the highest priority should, of course, be treating the condition as a whole, many sufferers notice that skin-related symptoms are not often addressed by their health care providers.
+Because lupus is a serious disease, the highest priority should be treating the condition as a whole.
+Many sufferers notice that skin-related symptoms are not often addressed by their health care providers.
 Some patients are left with the idea that there’s nothing that can be done to ameliorate or to prevent malar rash and other skin irritations because they assume that if there were, their doctors would have already explained treatment and prevention.